 Of the openings that have survived the test of time, the rock-solid Slav has yet to be refuted.
-Not only this, but it is fairly difficult to find a line for the white that yields advantage.
+Not only this, but in the Slav Defense, it is fairly difficult to find a line for the white that yields an advantage.
 Black’s play is rather easy and his ideas are clear.
 It is an opening that has become popular at the top level and this, you have guessed it, has only increased the amount of theory to be learned.

-So, again, if you don’t plan spending a lot of time on learning lines, you have to think of a way to side-step this opening.
+So, again, if you don’t plan to spend a lot of time on learning lines, you have to think of a way to sidestep this opening.

 There will always be pros and cons to every opening and once you start learning one, you will most likely discover new inconveniences.
 The best advice would be to keep a degree of flexibility and be able to vary 1.d4 and 1.e4 [here is why you may want to avoid this opening] depending on your mood and, why not, your opponent.